syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 ![](SfDataGrid_images/CustomizeColumnDragAndDrop.png)

-## How to disable dragging for particular column
+## How to cancel dragging for a particular column

-Dragging can be canceled for a particular column by handling `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
-Refer to following code sample to disable dragging for a particular column:
+Dragging can be canceled for a particular column by handling `QueryColumnDragging` event, and conditions based on `QueryColumnDraggingReason`.
+Refer to the following code sample to cancel dragging for a particular column:

 {% highlight c# %}